Wondering if there are mosquitoes in St Lucia?

 If you’re heading out of your resort to explore the island then you’ll need to be more careful especially if you’ll be heading into the rainforest or on a hike.

-The mosquitoes in St Lucia are particularly present at dawn, at dusk and after a rain shower so take particular care during these times.
+The mosquitoes are particularly present at dawn, at dusk and after a rain shower so take particular care during these times.

 To compare, the mosquito situation in St Lucia is similar to most other Caribbean islands.

-The St Lucia mosquito season runs from June until November when levels of mosquitoes are higher and you’re more likely to be bitten.
+St Lucia’s mosquito season runs from June until November when the levels of mosquitoes are at their highest and you’re more likely to be bitten.

 This is also the rainy season so you will experience the odd rain shower from time to time which is what attracts the mosquitoes.